CaDIS: Cataract Dataset for Image Segmentation: Cataract dataset for image segmentation

-As the original videos were recorded at 30 fps and motion variations between subsequent frames are subtle, we decided to sample frames that are temporally apart.
-Each of the 25 original videos were sampled using the ground truth instrument and phase information in order to select frames that include instruments and are proportionally distributed across all surgical phases.
-This is to tackle the overhead of pixel-level manual labelling for semantic mask generation in order to label as many frames, which contain substantial scene variations.
-To this end, each video was sampled based on phase annotations that divided the surgical procedure into 14 phases as in \cite{deepphase}.
-Then, a maximum of 20 frames were randomly selected per phase such that the frames are at least 3 seconds apart.
-The images were also downsampled from $1920\times1080$ to $960\times540$.
-After frame selection, the videos were annotated manually following the class definition of \cite{cataracts} by an in-house data annotation team with direct access to clinical professionals.
-In total, the dataset includes 4671 fully annotated frames.
+Frames from the 25 training videos were extracted using the ground truth instrument and phase information.
+This is to select video frames that include instruments and to ensure a class distribution across the surgical phases that represents real-world scenarios.
+In particular, the videos were sampled to tackle the overhead of pixel-level manual labelling for semantic mask generation in order to label as many frames, which contain substantial scene variations.
+The surgical procedures were divided into 14 phases as in \cite{deepphase}.
+The phases sampled per video in the presented dataset are given in Table \ref{tab:phases_per_video}.
+A number of 10 to 20 frames were randomly selected per phase such that the frames are at least 3 seconds apart.
+The images were also resized from $1920\times1080$ to $960\times540$.
+In total, 4670 frames were selected.